 Find out more about the background to this work.

-We are currently delivering a three-month programme of deep engagement with stakeholders across the energy sector, which is due to be completed in November 2020.
+We delivered a three-month programme of deep engagement with stakeholders across the energy sector, which was completed in November 2020.

 We believe that industry engagement is critical to success, which is why we have taken this collaborative approach.
 Understanding and answering the user's needs is what makes our approach different.